buldozer5647/EmailDrafter/README.md

 __quickstart.py__ is the file which has been taken from the link above.
 It's responsible for creating token.json based on credentionals.json which was downloaded from Google Cloud project API page.

+In order to use the program don't forget to install necesarry libraries from requirements.txt.